jonlpersson/ed-latimore/site/_drafts/25-boxing-tips-for-both-beginners-and-professionals.md

 If you do this routine 3-4 times per week, it will be difficult for you to become exhausted during a fight.

-1. Mobility and flexibility are often overcomplicated and underrated.
+### 5) Mobility and flexibility are overcomplicated and underrated

 You don’t need a crazy system or spend years trying to do a split.
 You just need shoulder mobility, the ability to rotate your core, and have strength through a wide range of hip motions.
 Every other sport recognizes the importance of hip mobility and core flexibility, but boxing is woefully behind in this (and many other) regards.
 Do not neglect this.
 It will be impossible for you to maximize throw powerful punches if you do not have strength through these ranges of motion.

-2. While the skill aspect of footwork is often taught well enough, I’ve rarely seen gyms emphasize the athletic components.
+1. While the skill aspect of footwork is often taught well enough, I’ve rarely seen gyms emphasize the athletic components.
 Aside from understanding where to place your feet for optimal positioning, good footwork is comprised of agility, balance, and quickness.
 I believe that boxers don’t work on these, largely because they have no idea how to improve these traits because coaches have no idea how to.
 This is another way that boxing is woefully behind other sports.
-3. In recovering from various concussions and post-concussive syndrome, I learned a lot about the importance of balance.
+2. In recovering from various concussions and post-concussive syndrome, I learned a lot about the importance of balance.
 Most people don’t understand what balance means in terms of athletic performance.
 In terms of